juliens-binalot/COMP20003-A1/README.md

 # COMP20003-A1

-Makes a dictionary out of non-balancing BST base on athlete_data_filtered.csv Written in C
+Makes a dictionary out of a non-balancing BST using athlete_data_filtered.csv data Written in C

 See more information on experimentation.pdf